 In the short-term, the hub will focus on technology development, nurturing of start-ups/MSMEs through collaborative research efforts.
-There will be intense focus on development of IPs, IPR and filed grade prototype-products that have high commercialization potential.
-Train the manpower for next generation technologies in niche areas.
+There will be intense focus on development of IPs, IPR and field grade prototype-products that have high commercialization potential.
+The hub will also train the manpower for next generation technologies in niche areas.
 It will also look forward to national and international collaborations.

 The hub strives to make a mark in the aforementioned 5G+ and 6G arena so that the IPs generated in the project would further aid in establishing self-sufficiency in the long-run (beyond 5-years).